mavantgarderc/pantheon.nvim/README.md

 # PrismPunk.nvim

-A Neovim colorscheme plugin inspired by legendary characters from DC, Marvel, mythology, and cinema.
+A NeoVim cclorscheme plugin including: Impressionism, Kanagawa, Michelangelo from TMNT, DecoPunk, & so many more...

 ## Installation